 - 4.3 Although the term 'early radioactive release' is predominantly used in SSR-2/1 (Rev. 1) [1], the term 'high radiation doses' appears in para.
 2.11 and Requirement 5 of SSR-2/1 (Rev. 1) [1].
-It should be interpreted to mean such doses as would occur as a result of an early radioactive release, because protective actions could not be effectively implemented in time to prevent them. - 4.4 The concept of practical elimination is normally applied only to those events or sequences of events that could lead to or involve significant fuel degradation, i.e. a severe accident, for which the confinement of radioactive material cannot be reasonably achieved.
+It should be interpreted to mean such doses as would occur as a result of an early radioactive release, because protective actions could not be effectively implemented in time to prevent them. - 4.4 The concept of practical elimination should be applied only to those events or sequences of events that could lead to or involve significant fuel degradation, i.e. a severe accident, for which the confinement of radioactive material cannot be reasonably achieved.
 The practical elimination of such plant event sequences is required to be ensured by design [1], either ensuring that the plant event sequence is physically impossible (see paras 4.34-4.35) or because the plant event sequence is considered, with a high level of confidence, to be extremely unlikely to arise (see paras 4.36-4.43). - 4.5 The concept of practical elimination should be applied as part of the overall safety approach to the design of nuclear power plants, as set out in section 2 of SSR-2/1 (Rev. 1) [1].
 As a result of the implementation of the first, second, third and fourth levels of defence in depth, the likelihood of an off-site radioactive release that could potentially result from an accident will be very low.
 However, it is necessary to verify that there would not be credible plant conditions that could not be effectively mitigated and which could thus lead to unacceptable radiological consequences.
-This is where the aim of the practical elimination concept lies: to reinforce the implementation of defence in depth at a plant by a focused analysis of those conditions having the potential for unacceptable radiological consequences. - 4.6 Practical elimination should not be seen as an alternative to mitigation of the consequences of a severe accident (i.e. implementation of the fourth and fifth levels of defence in depth); rather, the application of practical elimination should be in addition to the provision of safety features for design extension conditions with core melting, and on-site and off-site emergency response facilities.
-Moreover, the practical elimination of event sequences that could lead to a large radioactive release or an early radioactive release does not remove the need for emergency preparedness and response, in accordance with principle 9 of SF-1 [3] and the requirements of GSR Part 7 [12].
+This is where the aim of the practical elimination concept lies: to reinforce the implementation of defence in depth at a plant by a focused analysis of those conditions having the potential for unacceptable radiological consequences. - 4.6 Practical elimination should not be seen as an alternative to mitigation of the consequences of a severe accident (i.e. implementation of the fourth and fifth levels of defence in depth); rather, the application of practical elimination may lead to the identification of additional provisions which will complement defence in depth in the design.
+Moreover, the practical elimination of plant event sequences that could lead to an early radioactive release or a large radioactive release does not remove the need for emergency preparedness and response, in accordance with principle 9 of SF-1 [3] and the requirements of GSR Part 7 [12].